gsi-upm/senpy/example-plugins/README.md

 This is a collection of plugins that exemplify certain aspects of plugin development with senpy.

-The first series of plugins the `basic` ones.
+The first series of plugins are the `basic` ones.
 Their starting point is a classification function defined in `basic.py`.
 They all include testing and running them as a script will run all tests.
 In ascending order of customization, the plugins are: